Learn more about wikis and choose the right tool for your team.

 DokuWiki is another open-source, self-hosted, and free wiki software.
 In many ways, it's similar to MediaWiki, but while MediaWiki is primarily designed for building large and complicated wiki sites, DokuWiki is best suited for smaller wiki systems.
 DokuWiki is relatively simple to install and maintain.

 Wiki.js is a newcomer in the wiki software space.
-It's a powerful open-source and free wiki tool that is particularly popular among developers.
+It's a powerful open-source and free knowledge base tool that is particularly popular among developers.

 Wiki.js saves all content directly as Markdown files and syncs with your remote Git repository.
 With a modern and elegant interface, it's a great platform for both internal and external documentation.